Giskard-AI/giskard/python-client/docs/getting-started/scan/index.md

   * `target`: The column name in `dataset` corresponding to the actual target variable (ground truth).
   * `name`: Name of the wrapped dataset.
   * One of:
     * `cat_columns`: A list of strings representing the names of categorical columns.
+These are columns that are processed by the model with common categorical preprocessing, such as one hot encoding.
+It can be binary, numerical or textual with few unique values.
        If not provided, the columns types will be automatically inferred.
     * `column_types`: A dictionary of column names and their types (numeric, category or text) for all columns of `dataset`.
        If not provided, the categorical columns will be automatically inferred.